 Nadia Basar is a rising senior at San Mateo High School, completing her final year through the Middle College program at College of San Mateo.
 She is part of her school’s biotechnology program and works part-time at a biotech firm in Foster City.
 Nadia is exploring various fields with a growing interest in public health.
 With family in six countries across Europe and the U.S., she’s especially drawn to global health and how healthcare systems differ worldwide.

-Chanmolyta Kim
+Chanmolyta (Chan) Kim

-Chanmolyta is a rising senior at Lowell High School in San Francisco passionate about the intersection between medicine and advocacy.
+Chan is a rising senior at Lowell High School in San Francisco passionate about the intersection between medicine and advocacy.
 She's passionate about advocating for healthcare for underrepresented communities internationally and equitable education.
 She has been working at the Youth Empowerment Fund since sophomore year, supporting youth to have resources to fund their initiatives to benefit the overall community.
 Outside of that, she works at her family business, creating community all over the city.

 Deetya Potakamuri